About Magnet Elementary Schools

 - Go to the Magnet Lottery Application.
 Parents or guardians create an online account and password, then enter the requested student information.

 - Only parents or guardians may submit lottery applications.

 - Each lottery application allows parents or guardians to select up to three Magnet schools or programs, ranking them in the order of preference.

 - Magnet seats are given out via random lottery.

 - One Magnet application may be submitted per child per school year.

 - Only the first lottery application will be accepted; any subsequent applications for the same student will not be considered.

-Waiting lists are in effect until June 30; if a child who applied in the Magnet Lottery has not been placed by June 30, the child's parents or guardians should register the child at the neighborhood school assigned to the child’s home address, or the child can stay in the school where already enrolled.
+Waiting lists are in effect until June 30.
+If a child who applied in the Magnet Lottery has not been placed by June 30, the child’s parents or guardians should register the child at the neighborhood school assigned to the child’s home address, or the child can stay in the school where already enrolled.

 Sibling Application Period

 Process: Siblings are given priority to enter magnet schools.
 Paper applications must be submitted at the magnet school during the Sibling Application Period; this application is not part of the online lottery process.
 Parents should call the magnet school for office hours for handing in paper applications.